 ABOUT ANNE FRYE

 As a student midwife in 1978, I noted the dearth of comprehensive literature aimed at midwives in general and homebirth midwives in particular.
 Suturing literature for Nurse Midwives consisted of a few xeroxed pages from a dissertation.
 References covering diagnostic tests were woefully inadequate to begin with, and almost entirely lacking information about how test results might be impacted by pregnancy or what these changes may indicate.

 The writing I had done up until then, with many additions, became the handouts for those workshops.
 Soon, midwives who had not taken the workshops began to request these handouts, so we printed overruns and sold them through Moonflower Birthing Supply.
 When those ran out, the requests just kept coming.
-This was pre-internet, so I got postcards, letters, cards and phone calls asking "where are the books?"
+This was preinternet, so I got postcards, letters, cards and phone calls wanting to know "where are the books?"